Micron's Offering Is The Result Of 16-Year Highs And Taxes

 The next question then becomes, is the cash being generated outweighing the debt it's paying off?
 Repaying debt can be good as long as the elimination of interest expenses returns more than the cash financing over the long haul.
 We can get into the math with offering prices and how much the dilution will hurt earnings versus how much the retired debt will reduce interest expenses - something my subscribers and I discussed.
 But this misses the point and focuses what really amounts to small numbers (other than the cash raised) - but more on this in a moment.

 Instead, is issuing shares a smart move on a situational basis and is this an easier way to create liquid capital?
-But even but before that, is this a surprising move by Micron?
+But even before that, is this a surprising move by Micron?

 Micron has used stock before in order to finance deals - like Inotera - back in December.
-Of course, the company was trading in the high teens when this happened and, looking back, was more dilutive to share holders than this week's offering - also for a $1B agreement.
+Of course, the company was trading in the high teens when this happened and, looking back, was more dilutive to shareholders than this week's offering - also for a $1B agreement.
 Not the best use of shares knowing where shares are now.
 But I think the benefits of expanded gross margins outweigh the financing allocation.

 But what about for its own debt and general corporate purposes?
 This is something we haven't seen in recent history, but this isn't surprising.